sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/integrable.rst

     m_{\Lambda,\mu} = m_\Lambda - \frac{|\mu|^2}{2k}.

-Let `\lambda` be a weight, which we may assume maximal.
+Let `\Lambda` be a weight, which we may assume maximal.
 Then Kac and Peterson defined the *string function*

 ..
 MATH::